dswasey9608/dswasey9608/README.md

 but it took 5 months to make.

 ![rid_block](images/RID_block.png)

-### STM32L476VGTx Audio Recorder and Playback System
-This was a very challenging project to put together.
-It was created as a final project for a Microcontrollers class at USU.
-This little system used an on-board microphone in combination with a small piezo-electric speaker to record and play back audio.
-It was definitely low quality, but the point it that it worked.
-It took long hours of pouring over the massive datasheet for the STM32L476 finding all the correct bits to set, figuring out how to make an intuitive menu with a limited 7-segment LCD screen.
-It had features like playing in reverse, changing the speed and volume of playback, and of course, recording.
-It was a pretty fun little project!

-### Some Smaller Class Projects or Personal Projects
-- Sudoku puzzle generator and solver (C++)
-- Binary search trees, balancing binary trees (C++, Java)
-- Completely software-based QPSK transmitter and receiver.
-Included my own code for PLL, TED, cubic interpolation using a Farrow filter, and complex signal symbol decision.
-(Python)
-- Software-based Synthetic Aperture Radar (SAR) algorithms for generating radar-based images (Matlab)
-- UART communication on FPGA (Verilog)
-- Basic CPU scheduling algorithms, page replacement, multi-threaded task completion (Java)
-- Simple VGA display via FPGA (VHDL)
 <!--
 **dswasey9608/dswasey9608** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.